-2-4: Opportunity Cost of Attracting Industry
+2-5: Opportunity Cost of Attracting Industry

-The Itagi Computer Company From Japan is looking to build a factory for making CD-ROM's in the United States.
-The company is concerned about the safety and wellbeing of its employees and wants to locate in a community with good schools.
+The Itagi Computer Company From Japan is looking to build a factory for making DVD burners in the United States.
+The company is concerned about the safety and well-being of its employees and wants to locate in a community with good schools.
 The company also wants the factory to be profitable and is looking for subsidies from potential communities.
 Encouraging new business to create jobs for citizens is important for communities, especially communities with high unemployment.